syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/schedule/EJ2_ASP.NETCORE/working-days.md

- **Note**: Enable the `showWeekNumber` property to configure the `weekRule` property.
+> Enable the `showWeekNumber` property to configure the `weekRule` property.
 Also, the weekRule property depends on the value of the `firstDayOfWeek` property.

 ## Set working hours